agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

 ##### Service Principal

 A **service principal** is used for a service or application running on a server.
 It usually includes the service name (such as HTTP, FTP, etc.) followed by the server’s hostname or instance.
-For example:
+For example:  authentication
 ```text
 HTTP/DC01@WILD.LOCAL
 MSSQL/DC01.WILD.LOCAL:1433@WILD.LOCAL
 ```
+in the land of active directory
 First example represents the **HTTP service** running on the **DC01** server in the **WILD.LOCAL** realm.

 Second example represents the **MSSQL service** running on the **DC01** server, on port **1433** on in the **WILD.LOCAL** realm.